lagom/lagom/docs/manual/scala/guide/cluster/Cluster.md

 [Akka Cluster Bootstrap](https://developer.lightbend.com/docs/akka-management/1.0.0-RC2/bootstrap/) relies on [Http Cluster Management](https://developer.lightbend.com/docs/akka-management/1.0.0-RC2/cluster-http-management.html) to form a cluster.

-Akka Management Cluster HTTP is a [Akka Management](https://developer.lightbend.com/docs/akka-management/1.0.0-RC2/akka-management.html) extension that allows interaction with an akka-cluster through an HTTP interface.
+Akka Management Cluster HTTP is an [Akka Management](https://developer.lightbend.com/docs/akka-management/1.0.0-RC2/akka-management.html) extension that allows interaction with an akka-cluster through an HTTP interface.
 This management extension exposes different operations to manage nodes in a cluster (by default only read-only operations are exposed) as well as health checks based on the cluster state.

 Therefore, Akka Management will also be enabled and will run on http port `8558`.
 You can configured it to another port by setting property `akka.management.http.port` in your `application.conf` file.